 Aaron Rodgers, Green Bay Packers

 When Aaron Rodgers first joined the Packers in 2005, football legend Brett Favre was the team’s starting quarterback.
-Rodgers stepped into the starting position when Favre left the Packers in 2008, and he led the team to a Super Bowl victory that year.
-He’s currently the NFL’s all-time career leader in passer rating during the regular season and is the only quarterback to have a career passer rating over 100 over a full regular season.
+Rodgers stepped into the starting position when Favre left the Packers in 2008.
+He then led the team to a Super Bowl victory that year.
+He’s currently the NFL’s all-time career leader in passer rating during the regular season.
+He is also the only quarterback to have a career passer rating over 100 over a full regular season.
 He also has the highest touchdown to interception ratio in NFL history.

 When it comes to watches, Rodgers doesn’t limit himself to one particular brand.
 In fact, he’s a bit of a collector.
 When he’s not on the field, you could find him wearing any number of timepieces, like a Roger Dubuis Excaliber Chronograph, Patek Philippe Calatrava, or a Rolex Deepsea, just to name a few.